Mortara, Lombardy

 Mortara (Murtära) is a comune (municipality) in the province of Pavia, in the Italian region of Lombardy.
 It lies between the Agogna and Terdoppio rivers, in the historical district known as Lomellina, a rice-growing agricultural center.
 It received the honorary title of city with a royal decree in 1706.

 History

-The town has Roman origins proved by several archaeological discoveries and its first name was Pulchra Silva.
-After the bloody battle during which Charlemagne defeated the Longobard King Desiderius in 773, its name changed.
+The town has Roman origins and its first name was Pulchra Silva.
+After Charlemagne defeated the Longobard King Desiderius in 773, its name was changed to its modern name.
 In the Orlando Furioso (second canto) it can be read: